-CRC\$ computes a 16bit CRC on the message text and returns a 4-character string that contains the CRC in ASCII format.
+CRC\$ computes a 16 bit CRC on the message text and returns a 4-character string that contains the CRC in ASCII format.
 The CRC is used primarily with serial communications to ensure that a message is transmitted without errors.
 The CRC calculation is a CCITT method that uses an "exclusive OR" hashing method with a lookup table.
 The CRC calculation starts with the first byte and proceeds sequentially to the last byte of the message text.
-CRC\$ uses the following proocedure to calculate and return CRC:
+CRC\$ uses the following procedure to calculate and return CRC:

 - 1. "Exclusive OR" the high-order byte of the current CRC with the next byte of the message text. - 2.
-Use the resulting 8-bit value as an index into the lookup table to get the 16-bit table value.

-- 3. Shift the low-order byte of the current CRC to the high-order byte and "exclusive OR" the result with the 16-bit value obtained in step 2.
-This now becomes the new current CRC. - 4.
+Use resulting 8-bit value as an index into the lookup table to get 16-bit table value. - 3.
+Shift the low-order byte of current CRC to the high-order byte and "exclusive OR" the result with the 16-bit value from step 2.
+This becomes the new current CRC. - 4.
 Go to step 1 and repeat the calculation for each byte of the message. - 5.
 "OR" each 4-bit nibble of the 16-bit CRC with a hex 30 to convert the CRC to four printable ASCII characters.
-Start with low-order byte first, and then convert the high order byte last.
+Start with low-order byte then convert high order byte last.